bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.caching.md

 # References and Forest

 One of the down sides of mutators is that complex values will be unique every time you pull them down.
 That is why using observer patterns is better than direct inspection.
-Assertion doesn't have this problem so if you insist on direct access of the branch/$tree values, use isEqaul rather than === for comparison.
+Assertion doesn't have this problem so if you insist on direct access of the $branch/$tree values, use isEqaul rather than === for comparison.

 ## Eager Beaver: truncating extra long branches.

 most state system doesn't last that long. however in the unlikely event that a $tree gets too long we have a "Terminal system" to trim really old branches.
-It limits the size of the branch $tree and cauterizes older values.
+It limits the size of the $branch $tree and cauterizes older values.

-Two properties in a $tree's parameters enable a limited branch length:
+Two properties in a $tree's parameters enable a limited $branch length:

 * `maxBranches` -- the maximum number of branches to retain.
 Should be large (50 or 100) but not too large...
 * `trimTo` -- when trimming occurs keep this many branches.
-* `cloner` must be set in order to provide a baseline for a mutator. i.e., if the "last branch"is a mutator it needs one branch before it's value to be based on.
+* `cloner` must be set in order to provide a baseline for a mutator. i.e., if the "last $branch"is a mutator it needs one $branch before it's value to be based on.

 trimTo must be at least 4 and up to 80% of it. otherwise trimming becomes too frequent.

 a useful example: maxBranches = 80, trimTo = 60. that is when the $tree is 80 branches or more trim it to 60 branches.
-Meaning trimmig a large $tree will occur on the 81st branch and every 20 branches after that.
+Meaning trimmig a large $tree will occur on the 81st $branch and every 20 branches after that.
 The greater the difference is between trimTt and maxBranches, the less often
 $tree trimming will occur.